Become a Successful Network Administration Professional

 Launch a Promising Career in Wireless Technology – A Growing Area of IT

-The Associate of Science Degree in Network Administration/Hardware with Wireless Technology is composed of a combination of courses, which provide entry-level skills in such areas as:
+The Associate of Science Degree in Network Administration is composed of a combination of courses, which provide entry-level skills in such areas as:

 - Network Design

 - Network Configuration

 Course work emphasizes Windows and A+ training.
 This program is designed to prepare a graduate for entry-level employment in Network Administration in as little as 18 months.